chien-y/credit_freezes_slides/README.md

 2021

 ## Introduction
-- Credit freezes induced by the fear.
+- Credit freezes induced by the fear of default contagion.
 - Fears were visible before the collapse of Lehman Brothers.
   - The run on Bear Stearns on March 12, 2008.

 ## Model
-- Agents: A representative depositor, n banks, finitely many entrepreneures.
+- Agents: A representative depositor, banks, entrepreneures.
  - The depositor only lends out funds, with an opportunity cost.
  - The banks hold asset and have liquidity shocks.
  - The entrepreneures require bulky investment with a fixed return.

 - The potential network is given: G.
-- Restricted by G, agents decide the lending contract interconnection.
+- Restricted by G, agents decide the lending contract relationship.

 ##
 ![](img/use-template.png)